Sun Basket Review – my honest opinion on this healthy, organic and paleo-friendly meal-service delivery!

 - the menu changes every week so you don’t get sick of the recipes

 - it comes with a really nice recipe/instruction booklet that even gives tips on how you can easily include your kiddos in the meal-prep process.
+I always keep the recipe books simply for inspiration – there are so many good recipes!!

 - you can order as few as 2 recipes in a week for 2 people, which is what I do a lot of the time!
 It’s just a fun treat to look forward to!